handsontable/handsontable/docs/content/guides/accessories-and-menus/context-menu.md

 This example shows how to:

-* add common callback for all options
+- Add common callback for all options
-* dynamically disable option
+- Dynamically disable option
-* set custom text for predefined option
+- Set custom text for predefined option
-* add own custom option
+- Add own custom option
-* add callback for specific option
+- Add callback for specific option

 To see the context menu, right-click on a cell: